Super Eagles arrive Benin by boat for crucial Afcon qualifiers | Goal.com

 Super Eagles arrive Benin by boat for crucial Afcon qualifiers

-Nigeria have arrived in Cotonou by boat for their Africa Cup of Nations qualifying fixture against Benin on Saturday.
+Nigeria have arrived in Porto Novo by boat for their Africa Cup of Nations qualifying fixture against Benin on Saturday.

-After their berth in the West African country, the three-time Afcon champions will travel to Porto Novo by road.
+After their berth in the West African country, the three-time Afcon champions completed a mandatory coronavirus test and they moved to their Golden Tulip Le Diplomat hotel.

 Alhamdulillahi....
 The @NGSuperEagles have landed Port Novo safely thru our Lagos Waterways ...
 Prayers Answered. @TalktoLaswa @gbenga_omo @Lagferry https://t.co/7xzbGrWvw3 pic.twitter.com/u6Nn783PoK— Jubril A. Gawat (@Mr_JAGs) March 26, 2021